muano30/muano/_posts/2021-02-26-Understanding the meaning of some words used in JavaScript.md

 ---
 Layout:
-Title: 'Understanding the meaning of some words used in JavaScript'
+Title: "Understanding the meaning of some words used in JavaScript"
-date: '2021-02-26'
+date: "2021-02-26"
 ---

 # Introduction